chapter view

 lemma: Carigrad 'Tsarigrad' search

-Both Carigrad and carstvujuštii gradъ are used mostly for Constantinople, but sometimes also for other royal seats, like Tarnovo (e.g. in Zogr.
-107: kъ slavnomu i crstvuǫštomu gradu trъnovu).
+Thus in modern BG, in CS the first root is usually abbreviated.
+Both C(ěsa)rigrad and c(ěsa)rьstvuęi gradъ are used for Constantinople, but sometimes also for other royal seats like Tarnovo (e.g. in Zogr.
+107: kъ slavnomu i c-rstvuǫštomu gradu trъnovu).

 inflection: o-stem noun